Faculty & List B Applications

 The majority of church buildings, their contents and grounds are protected by Faculty Jurisdiction.
 Under this legislation, any repair, alteration, extension, disposal or addition needs to receive approval.
 This is granted by the Chancellor of the Diocese Sir Andrew McFarlane or his Deputy Gregory Jones QC, or in some cases by the appropriate Archdeacon (via List B authorisation).

 The downloads below offer advice and practical information on the process of obtaining a faculty.
 If you have any queries about your particular application, you are welcome to contact the office directly.

-For information on deadline dates for applications, and fees payable, please see this page.
+For information on deadline dates for faculty applications, and fees payable, please see this page.

-As of the 1st January 2016, the 2006 Minor Works list has been replaced by the new national Lists A & B, which can be viewed here.
+On the 1st January 2016, the 2006 Minor Works list was replaced by the new national Lists A & B, which can be viewed here.
 List A works can be carried out without any consultation, and List B works will need to be authorised by the Archdeacon, in consultation with the DAC.
 All List B works should be applied for via the Online Faculty System (see above).

 For works to bells, trees and organs authorised under List B, recourse needs to be made to the guidance from the Church Buildings Council, which can be accessed here.
 This page also contains Frequently Asked Questions about the new lists.

 The following legislation currently applies to church buildings: